Distributing the Impacts of Carbon Pricing in CEE

 Project

-The study examines various aspects in which the distributional effect articulates itself, such as price responses, consumer behaviour adjustment, and labour market impacts (especially in carbon-intensive sectors).
+The study examined various aspects in which the distributional effect articulated itself, such as price responses, consumer behaviour adjustment, and labour market impacts (especially in carbon-intensive sectors).

-Based on the findings, the project team makes policy recommendations on how to mitigate negative effects of carbon taxation, including redistributing additional tax revenues to ensure social justice and optimise social protection for vulnerable groups.
-To foster an informed debate on the interaction between climate policy and energy poverty, the project team conducts public consultations on key findings with relevant decision-makers at national and EU levels.
-The project team coordinates its activities with the EUKI project Socially Just Carbon Pricing Policies in CEE.
+Based on the findings, the project team made policy recommendations on how to mitigate negative effects of carbon taxation, including redistributing additional tax revenues to ensure social justice and optimise social protection for vulnerable groups.
+To foster an informed debate on the interaction between climate policy and energy poverty, the project team conducted public consultations on key findings with relevant decision-makers at national and EU levels.
+The project team coordinated its activities with the EUKI project Socially Just Carbon Pricing Policies in CEE

 More about this project